-- 2.1 Rotations must be the time-based organizational structure for the acquisition of CanMEDS/CanMEDS-FM competencies for RCPSC/CFPC Residency Programs or equivalent for Post-Doctoral and Clinical Psychology Residency Programs - 2.2 Residents assigned to a rotation are expected to complete one hundred percent (100%) of that rotation.
-A rotation will be considered incomplete if they have not attended at least seventy-five percent (75%) of the rotation.
-Special consideration will be given to Block seven (7) due to holiday and post call days
+- 2.1 Rotations must be the time-based organizational structure for the acquisition of CanMEDS/CanMEDS-FM competencies for RCPSC/CFPC Residency Programs or equivalent for Post-Doctoral and Clinical Psychology Residency Programs - 2.1.1 The majority of rotations are at least four (4) weeks in length, but some may be shorted or longer, to allow sufficient time for resident assessment and time to address any issues of concern - 2.1.2 Residents assigned to a rotation are expected to complete one hundred percent (100%) of that rotation.
+A rotation will be considered incomplete if they have not attended at least seventy-five percent (75%) of the clinical and non-clinical program activities - 2.1.2.1 non-clinical program activities are any scheduled activity that is required by the program including but not limited to post-call days, half-day, mandatory courses, exams.
+Special consideration will be given to Block seven (7) due to holiday - 2.1.2.2 each program will develop a methodology for percentage rotation completion - 2.1.3 Scheduling of vacation and conferences should occur during home rotation blocks, not on off-service rotations, except in unusual circumstances

-- 2.3 Scheduling of vacation and conferences should occur during home rotation blocks, not on off-service rotations, except in unusual circumstances - 2.3.1 Vacation or conference time planned for off-service rotations must be approved by the Home Residency Program Director and the Off-Service Rotation Director or designate - 2.4 A minimum requirement of eight (8) weeks' notice is required for release of a resident from any scheduled service rotation - 2.4.1 A change in rotation under exceptional circumstances requires discussion and agreement between the Home Residency Program Director and the Off-Service Program Director, prior to any resident being excused from any service rotation, and must be initiated by the Home Program Director requesting the release.
+- 2.1.4 Vacation or conference time planned for off-service rotations must be approved by the Home Residency Program Director and the Off-Service Rotation Director or designate - 2.1.5 The scheduling of the four (4) weeks of resident vacation will be managed in accordance with the PARIM Collective Agreement - 2.2 A minimum requirement of eight (8) weeks' notice is required for release of a resident from any scheduled service rotation - 2.2.1 A change in rotation under exceptional circumstances requires discussion and agreement between the Home Residency Program Director and the Off-Service Program Director, prior to any resident being excused from any service rotation, and must be initiated by the Home Program Director requesting the release.
 The resident is not authorized to negotiate this request